Biel's euphoria meets Bern's gloom

-While coach Giorgio Contini sees Young Boys catapulted back to a bygone era after the Cup exit in Biel, the euphoria at the Promotion League club from the Seeland is huge.
+While coach Giorgio Contini sees Young Boys catapulted into a bygone era after the Cup exit in Biel, the euphoria at the Promotion League club from the Seeland is huge.

 Oliver Zesiger has had an exciting few days.
 The FC Biel sports coordinator has recently been heavily involved in the organization of the Cup semi-final against Young Boys - like every other member of the club.
 After all, the club from the Promotion League wanted to present its best side to the distinguished visitors from the Super League.